abbaspour/auth0-custom-domain-reverse-proxy-collection/nginx/README.md

-# Nginx with Let's Encrypt SSL
+# Nginx Reverse Proxy for Auth0 Custom Domain

-This directory contains the configuration for running an Nginx reverse proxy with SSL support, including Let's Encrypt for free valid SSL certificates.
+This directory contains the configuration for running an Nginx reverse proxy for Auth0 custom domains.

 > **Tested with Nginx version:** 1.24.0